ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/how_amp_pages_are_cached.md

 2. Allow AMP pages to be preloaded efficiently and safely.
 3. Perform additional user-beneficial performance optimizations to content.

+Note: AMP for Email documents are exempt from the AMP cache.

 Learn more about AMP Caches in the YouTube video below, or in the [Why AMP Caches Exist](https://medium.com/@pbakaus/why-amp-caches-exist-cd7938da2456) blog post.

 [video src='https://www.youtube.com/watch?v=n8n7fj60lds' caption='Watch this video to learn why AMP Caches exist.']